 Remote sensing refers to the application of innovative technologies, including satellites, drones, and sensor networks, to obtain data on agricultural fields without making physical contact.
 This approach allows for the monitoring of numerous factors such as soil moisture, crop condition, pest activity, temperature shifts, and variations in weather.

-By utilizing multi-spectral, thermal, and visual imagery, remote sensing delivers an extensive and real-time overview of farming conditions.
+By utilizing multi-spectral, thermal, and visual imagery, remote sensing in agriculture delivers an extensive and real-time overview of farming conditions.
 This capability allows farmers to identify potential issues sooner, administer inputs with precision, and simplify their decision-making.

 Initially developed for military and meteorological purposes, remote sensing began finding agricultural applications in the late 20th century.
 Advances in image quality, sensor compactness, and cloud computing have made technology more attainable and impactful for modern agricultural practices.
 Currently, remote sensing in agriculture is essential to precision farming and sustainable agriculture.